 Report anything unusual.
 If you suspect fraudulent activity on your account, contact your bank or credit card company as soon as possible – they might be able to take steps to reduce the impact.

 Increase your sign-in security.
 Use different username and password combinations when online – and change them regularly.
 When possible, choose strong authentication options for your accounts.
 This may include two different security checks when you log in.
-Examples could include a password, image, answering a security question, a six-digit mobile phone PIN and more.
+Examples could include a password, image, answering a security question, a six-digit mobile phone PIN, multi-factor authentication and more.
 This double check will reduce the likelihood of someone being able to fraudulently change or access your account.

 Additional tips for preventing identity theft include: